-CLTs in process of land transfer advocating for land
+CLTs advocating for land

 Four of the 20 CLTs in the city currently have land, with plans to commit city-owned land to three more.
 Cooper Square CLT, the city's longest-running CLT, stewards formerly city-owned land containing: 23 buildings with over 360 deeply-affordable apartments and 22 commercial spaces, a 21-building Mutual Housing Association formed in 1991 through negotiations for community control of the city-owned land dating back to the 1961 urban renewal plan, and two more rent-stabilized buildings currently in HPD's transfer process.